jeremehancock/Posteria/README.md

    - Support for direct URL upload
    - Grab posters from TMDB & Fanart.tv
 5. Posters are automatically updated on Plex
-6. Bulk export options also available
-7. As you add more media to Plex just re-import to add new posters
+6. As you add more media to Plex just re-import to add new posters
-8. Orphaned poster detection
+7. Orphaned poster detection

 ## Security Considerations